YAML Place and AutoRoute#

 For placement you can define x, y, rotation and mirror:

-Notice that mirror is defined as mirror: True and rotation as rotation: 90, mirror is equivalent to mirror_y, so if you want to mirror in the x axis you can use mirror and rotate 180 degrees.
+Notice that mirror is defined as mirror: True and rotation as rotation: 90, mirror is equivalent to mirror_y, so if you want to mirror in the x axis you can use mirror and rotate it by 180 degrees.

 mirror = """